Logo Inspiration and Evolution – In nature, history and today

 Let us take a small example of a very common object, say table.
 A table could be circular, square, rectangular or even with an irregular shape.
 But there is something unique about a table that you can easily distinguish it from a bed (even a small bed).

-Then, a table itself can have many variations like a dining table has longer legs than a centre table.
+Then, a table itself can have many variations like a dining table has longer legs than a center table.
 A side table is much smaller in size.

 If we talk of movable living things, we see that different species have different shapes for them to be recognized instantly.
 The cat family is different from the reptile family and so on.
 There are various categorizations even within cat and reptile families.